 However, keep in mind that writers naturally gravitate toward topics that they find more interesting than others, and they’ll keep picking up your article work.

 It is common for the same writers to continue working on the same batch of articles, but we don’t force this to happen.

 Over time, we ask you which articles you preferred best and we ask those writers to continue working on your account.

 Yes.
 We accept client background briefing documents that tell us who you are, what you sell, your target audience and tone of voice.

-We are not able to accept detailed article briefs that contain your exact instructions. e.g. write this, do this, exactly like this
+Yes.
+We are able to accept detailed article briefs that contain your exact instructions. e.g. sub-headings, keyword inclusions, CTAs, etc.

 Yes.
 We produce articles briefs for our writers.
 You are able to make suggestions and course corrections before we start writing.

 Yes.
 We accept minor corrections and changes that take less than 30 minutes to complete.